-111. In part A of the clinical trial, all GMO doses would be ingested at a clinical trial site under the supervision of clinical trial staff.
+115. In part A of the clinical trial, all GMO doses would be ingested at a clinical trial site under the supervision of clinical trial staff.
 However, in parts B and C of the proposed clinical trial, GMO doses would be dispensed to trial participants for self-administration at home.
 The postulated causal pathway is that in the home environment, GMO doses could be accidentally ingested by other adults, children or pets.
 The likelihood of this happening is considered below.

-112. If a trial participant's home contains another adult who takes medication, the other adult could accidentally take the GMO instead of their intended medication.
-However, the GMO would be dispensed in a labelled carton that could be easily distinguished from the intended medication.
-Even if the GMO was left outside its carton, it is highly unlikely that the inner packaging10 would look sufficiently similar to the intended medication for this mistake to occur.
+116. If a trial participant's home contains another adult who takes medication, the other adult could accidentally take the GMO instead of their intended medication.
+However, this is highly unlikely, as the GMO would be dispensed in a labelled container that could be easily distinguished from the intended medication.

-113. If a trial participant's home contains a young child, and the child has access to the GMO, the child could swallow GMO doses.
-However, parents normally keep medicines in storage that is inaccessible to young children.
-The applicant states that GMO cartons would be labelled "Keep out of reach of children", which would act as a reminder.
-In addition, the GMO would be in child-resistant packaging10.
+117. If a trial participant's home contains a young child, and the child has access to the GMO, the child could swallow GMO doses.
+However, the GMO would be in child-resistant packaging10.
+Trial participants would be instructed to keep the GMO in a fridge, and many fridges are difficult to access for toddlers, although they are easily accessed by older children.
+In addition, the applicant states that the GMO containers would be labelled "Keep out of reach of children", which could prompt trial participants to take further measures to secure the GMO if needed.
 Therefore, it is highly unlikely that a child would accidentally ingest GMO doses.

-114. If a trial participant's home contains an unconfined pet, such as a dog or cat, and the GMO doses are stored in an open area or the trial participant accidentally drops a GMO dose on the floor during self-administration, the pet could eat the GMO.
-However, most people are expected to store medicines in an area that is inaccessible to their pets.
-It is also expected that a pet owner would try to stop their pet from eating medication if it was dropped onto the floor.
-The GMO packaging9 would not smell like food or be attractive to most pets.
-Therefore, it is unlikely that pets could consume GMO doses.
+118. If a trial participant's home contains an unconfined pet, such as a dog or cat, and the pet has access to the GMO, the pet could eat GMO doses.
+However, trial participants would be instructed to keep the GMO in a fridge, and fridges are not accessible by pets.
+If a trial participant accidentally drops a GMO dose on the floor during self-administration, their pet could eat the GMO, but it is expected that a pet owner would try to stop their pet from eating dropped medication.
+Therefore, it is highly unlikely that pets could consume GMO doses.

-115. Trial participants could spill GMO doses11.
+119. Trial participants could spill GMO doses11.
 To manage this risk, the applicant proposes to issue spill kits to trial participants to clean up any spill of GMO that occurs at home.
 The spilt GMO and materials used for cleaning up the GMO would be placed in a sealed bag and returned to a clinical trial site for disposal.
 This measure is expected to minimise exposure of people and pets to any spilt GMO.

-10 Some information about the packaging of the GMO has been declared CCI.
+10 Some information about the packaging of the GMO is protected as CCI.
 Under Section 185 of the Act, the confidential information is made available to the prescribed experts and agencies that are consulted on the RARMP for this application.

-11 Some information about the dosage form of the GMO has been declared CCI.
+11 Some information about the dosage form of the GMO is protected as CCI.

-116. The applicant also proposes to track GMO doses that have been dispensed to clinical trial participants for self-administration at home, and destroy any GMO doses that remain unused at the end of the trial.
+120. The applicant also proposes to track GMO doses that have been dispensed to clinical trial participants for self-administration at home, and destroy any GMO doses that remain unused at the end of the trial.
 This measure would prevent trial participants from storing unused GMO at home for long periods after the end of the trial, so it would reduce the likelihood of accidental ingestion of the GMO by people other than the trial participants or pets.

-117. Overall, the proposed packaging and controls minimise the potential for people other than trial participants to ingest GMO doses.
-It is unlikely that pets would consume GMO doses.
+121. Overall, the proposed packaging and controls minimise the potential for people other than trial participants or pets to ingest GMO doses.